|

 Dyckia 'Alice' - Rosette forming terrestrial bromeliad to 18"wide with spine-margined dark red strap-shaped leaves and tall wands of orange flowers in late summer.
 Forms a dense clump up to 18 inches tall by several feet wide.
 Plant in full sun for best foliage color.
 Water infrequently.
 Hardy to down into the high teens F without damage.
 We received this plant untagged with a collection of plants from Alice Waidhofer.
 Originally we had this plant in a shady location where it was a a nice greenish-red color but we put a plant in the sun and the foliage turned a very nice dark red.
 Like the cultivar we call 'Jim's Red' but a little smaller and even redder.

-Information displayed on this page about Dyckia 'Alice' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Dyckia 'Alice' displayed on this page is based on research conducted in our library and from reliable online resources.
+We also relate observations made about it as it grows in our nursery gardens and other gardens we visit, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others, and we welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing it.

 |